howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

+- FE only generation
+- FE testing with generation
+- Remove postgres requirement for build
+- Re-frame all the things
+- Make the buttons say more sensible stuff when we log in or out or whatever
+- Outline essay for real

 - Other CRUD sidebars, refactor to reframe
 - Kill the statecharts
 - GH build CI